SymfonyCasts/messenger/sfcasts/another-message.md

 that it handles next to it.
 So... this confirms that, for some reason, Messenger doesn't see our handler!

-And... you might have seen my mistake!
+And... you may have spotted my mistake!
 To find all the handlers, Symfony looks in the `src/` directory for classes that implement `MessageHandlerInterface`.
 And...
 I forgot that part!
 Add `implements MessageHandlerInterface`.